kazzical/05.6-warm-up/README.md

 ## ALFT: M5L4 - Warm-up '24

-1. Add a method to add an additional vegetable to the `vegetables` array.
+1. Use a method to add an additional vegetable to the `vegetables` array.
 2. Can you make the vegetable you added appear first in the list?

 Bonus